scylladb-zpp-2024-javascript-driver/scylladb-javascript-driver/examples/DataStax/README.md

     method](concurrent-executions/execute-concurrent-array.js)
   - [Execute multiple queries in a loop with a defined concurrency level](concurrent-executions/execute-in-loop.js)

-Each example is generally structured in a way where the `Client` is connected at the beginning and shutdown at the end.
+Each example is generally structured in a way where the `Client` is connected at the beginning.
-While this is suitable for example single script purposes, you should reuse a single `Client` instance and only call `client.shutdown()` when exiting your application.
+While this is suitable for example single script purposes, you should reuse a single `Client` instance.

 If you have any questions regarding these examples, feel free to post your questions in the [mailing list][mailing-list].